anodyne/docs/extensions.md

 }
 ```

-## Overriding Extension Controllers and Views
+## Overriding extension controllers and views

 An application can seamlessly override the behavior of an extension-defined controller without modifying the extension.
 To do this, suppose the goal is to override `my_controller` within `my_extension` (defined as above in `application/extensions/my_extension/controllers/my_controller.php`).
 To do this, define the file: